fennar01/icbmGuidance/README.md

 Enter the number of your choice:
 ```

-The simulation will then run with the selected scenario, making it easier to demonstrate different educational cases interactively.
+The simulation will then run with the selected scenario, making it easy to demonstrate different educational cases interactively.

-Stay tuned for this feature in future updates!